199911/express-logging-prototype/README.md

 - Built in format for unstructured logging only
 - Can implement structure logging with custom log format
 - Does not have severity level

+## Winston Express middleware

+- Will log the header by default
+- Need to filter authorization token in header
+- Need to whitelist if we need request body in log